COMMISSIONING

 • As a very rough rule of thumb, the following table may give an approximate estimation of costs.

-• Decorated clear float glass eg slumped, acid-etched or sandblasted: £500 m2
+• Decorated clear float glass eg slumped, acid-etched or sandblasted: Starting at £500 m2